montagestudio/setup-computer/README.markdown

-Declarativ Macbook setup
+Macbook setup
 ========================

-The repo contains a number of script to make setting up a Declarativ Macbook easy, and to enable you maintaining a regular build of lumières.
+The repo contains a number of script to make setting up a Macbook easy, and to enable you maintaining a regular build of lumières.

 Instructions
 ------------

-Create a new directory, open the terminal and cd into it. git clone git@github.com:declarativ/setup.git then run setup/setup/sh
+Create a new directory, open the terminal and cd into it. git clone git@github.com:montagestudio/setup.git then run setup/setup/sh

-This will create two directories in the same folder on is declarativ with all the projects setup for live updates and on is bin with some command line addition to make your github life easier.
+This will create two directories in the same folder on is montagestudio with all the projects setup for live updates and on is bin with some command line addition to make your github life easier.